rana0286/ecommerce-product-listing/README.md

 - Accessibility check
 - Integration (BDD)
 - CI/CD implementation
-- Can be us styled-components
+- Can be used styled-components

 ## Why not SSR
 - Pros and cons of CSR and SRR are debatable